enadol/fbjsonrobot/README.md

 TODO:

-* JSOn is still to be "pretty printed"
+* JSOn output is still to be "pretty printed" or indented

 * A future version in german is intented, to be used with the original JSON and the link https://raw.githubusercontent.com/openfootball/de-deutschland/master/2016-17/1-bundesliga-i.txt

-* Dynamically find the structure of each MD, due to changes in the Bundesliga MD structure starting season 2017/2018
+* Finds the structure of each MD dinamically, due to changes in the Bundesliga MD structure starting season 2017/2018

 ## The scripts rely COMPLETELY AND VERY RIGIDLY on the format of the .txt file.
 Spaces and ":"s in this file must be adjusted or verified for the scripts to work properly.
 In this sense, flexibility is another task to achieve on this project.